rwxrob/notes/My home lab/Kubespray upgrades/Upgrading Kubernetes cluster with Kubespray.md

+This document is intended for engineers responsible for production clusters that cannot easily be rebuilt or migrated without significant disruption or cost (e.g. clusters with GPU-bound ML workloads).
+It includes key caveats, guidance on managing upstream divergence.

 Upgrading a Kubernetes cluster in-place using Kubespray is a deliberate, stepwise process.
 Kubespray enforces strict upgrade boundaries:

 - Only one minor version upgrade at a time is supported